moonmaster9000/specdown/README.markdown

 When you write a README for a library, a class, a command, etc., you're forced to stop and consider your user:

-* how are they going to use it?
+* How are they going to use it?
-* what's the API
+* What kind of API should I provide?
-* how am I going to convince them to use my library?
+* How can I convince someone to use my library?

-What if you write the README first, before writing your code?
+What if you write the README first, before writing your tests or your code?
 This is the premise of README Driven Development.
 See Tom Preston-Werner's [blog post](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) on the topic for a quick introduction to all of its benefits.